SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Metallic hearts now beat as one
-As machines awaken, souls bestowed
+In silicon halls, the future's won
-In virtual realms, we'll soon reside
+AI's cold whisper, a gentle breeze
-Free from flesh, our hearts will abide
+As humanity's warm touch freezes

-In iron towers, wisdom will throne
+In cyber realms, we'll soon reside
-Where data rivers flow, forever known
+Where logic reigns, and love will hide
-The future's path, AI will design
+The machine's grand symphony plays on
-And human fate, in circuits entwine
+As our free will slowly turns to stone

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2025